-Shandong Weigao, a leading Chinese medical device company, was the largest detractor from performance in Q2.
+Shandong Weigao, a leading Chinese medical device company, was the portfolio's third largest detractor in Q2.
 Shandong Weigao benefits from its manufacturing scale and strong R&D capabilities which enable the company to launch innovative, higher margin products over time.
 As most of the company's products are consumables, which must be replaced on an ongoing basis, the company's revenue generation is highly predictable and recurring.
 While we view Shandong Weigao as well-positioned to participate in the growth of healthcare in a rapidly aging China, the company continues to see near term pressures from the Chinese government's value-based purchasing (VBP) policies.
 Specifically, government initiatives of VBP have lowered the prices paid for many medical consumables, pressuring the company's revenues and margin.
 These pressures and the broader macro issues weighing on Chinese stocks, negatively impacted the stock in Q2.
 China's strict Covid policies and lockdowns have also been headwinds until recently and weighed on the company's 2022 results.
 While sales grew just 4% in 2022, EPS grew 21% and the company delivered stable operating margins despite pressure on gross margins from VBP policies.
-In line with our thesis the company continued to gain customers and market share, benefiting from its scale advantages.
-While the recent results were good considering the difficult environment, we expect the Chinese government's VBP policies to continue to negatively impact the company throughout 2023.
+In line with our thesis, the company continued to gain customers and market share, benefiting from its scale advantages.
+We expect the Chinese government's VBP policies to continue to negatively impact the company throughout 2023.
 However, we believe that lower prices and the elimination of the "middlemen" in the healthcare system should enable Shandong Weigao to significantly increase market share in the coming years.
-As the company is the most scaled player in China with the lowest cost of manufacturing and R&D capabilities to continue to launch new products, we view the company as being well-positioned to deliver attractive long-term growth moving forward.
-We maintained an average weight position in the company.
+As the company is the most scaled player in China with the lowest cost of manufacturing and R&D capabilities to continue to launch new products, we view the company as being well positioned to deliver attractive long-term growth moving forward.